C. T. Wilson: Electoral reform

 In 2016, Wilson voted against overriding Governor Larry Hogan's veto on legislation that would restore voting rights to felons on parole and probation.

+In November 2025, House Speaker Adrienne Jones appointed Wilson to the Governor's Redistricting Advisory Commission, a body formed by Governor Wes Moore to study mid-decade redistricting in Maryland.
+In January 2026, Wilson voted to recommend a congressional redistricting map that would increase the Democratic Party's chances of winning Maryland's 1st congressional district, the only one represented by a Republican, after which he introduced the bill to adopt the map for the 2026 elections.

+During the 2026 legislative session, Wilson expressed concerns with the Maryland Voting Rights Act, which would allow challenges to counties or municipalities that hold elections in a way that dilutes the votes cast by minority voters, saying that he was "terrified with putting voting rights in the hands of a judge".
+At the same time, he said that he had "no intentions on stopping this bill from moving forward".

 Environment

 In August 2025, Wilson criticized the Trump administration's plans to revoke federal offshore wind permits for US Wind's proposed wind farm off the coast of Ocean City, Maryland, calling its stoppage "shortsighted" and saying that there's "nothing that they're going to say to replace it besides, 'drill, baby, drill'".

-Justice
+Justice reform

 Wilson opposed legislation to repeal the death penalty in Maryland, saying, "I wish we did not need the death penalty... but I've seen the worst of the worst, and I know it's necessary."
 During the debate on the bill in 2013, Wilson opposed an amendment to keep execution as an option for those who kill after being sentenced to death or life in prison.
 The amendment failed by a 61–77 vote.